andrefelipe18/tall-mcp/README.md

 - `get_livewire_doc` - Gets the content of a specific file from the Livewire documentation
 - `search_livewire_docs` - Searches for a term across the local Livewire documentation

+### Pest Documentation

+- `list_pest_docs` - Lists all available documentation files in the Pest documentation
+- `get_pest_doc` - Gets the content of a specific file from the Pest documentation
+- `search_pest_docs` - Searches for a term across the local Pest documentation

 ### Functionality

 This server: